 They spent the rest of the day getting to know each other.
 They left out the darker sides of their lives, but shared the parts most people never saw.

-Buffy finally admitted that she liked Beck.
+Buffy finally admitted she liked Beck.
 She knew she found him attractive, but now she wanted more, and it scared her.
-The funny thing about it was that the same could be said for him.
+The funny thing about it was the same could be said for him.
 The past few weeks they spent their free time exploring New Orleans.
 She decided he needed to learn about the beautiful city he now called his home.

 When they weren't working, they explored botanical gardens, antique shops, plantation homes, voodoo shops and palm readers - everything New Orleans had to offer.
 Momma told them of places off the beaten path, but the real excitement came when she took them to her great grandmother's grave site.

 Marie Laveaux's death day celebration brought Momma, Buffy and Beck's worlds together in a way none but Momma could foresee.
 Cemeteries in New Orleans provided part of the tourist attractions as much as Bourbon Street.
 Marie Laveaux's grave, the High Priestess of Voodoo, had more visitors than any other in the world.